simplex-chat/simplex-chat/docs/guide/app-settings.md

 <img src="../../blog/images/20220808-network.png" width="330">

-If your network is slow, and your connections to the servers keep failing (you would see a spinner on your contacts), please increase TCP and protocol timeouts in this page.
+If your network is slow, and your connections to the servers keep failing (you would see a spinner on your contacts), please increase TCP and protocol timeouts on this screen.

 ### Privacy and security